 - Who is involved

-The Director of the VaC is Professor Beate Kampmann, Professor of Paediatric Immunity and Infection in London and lead of the Vaccines and Immunity Theme at the MRC Unit the Gambia.
+Beate Kampmann is a Professor of Paediatric Immunity and Infection in London and lead of the Vaccines and Immunity Theme at the MRC Unit the Gambia.
 Tracey Chantler is Assistant Professor in Public Health Evaluation and accepted the Co-Director position in January 2022.

 - Centre themes